 What is Viscose Fibre?

 Viscose is a plant (cellulose) fibre extruded from a viscous solution of regenerated wood pulp.
 It is sometimes referred to as artificial silk or wood silk.
 Production and dyeing techniques vary in different countries so not all viscose has the same properties and may vary in micron and lustre.
-Viscose fibres have no scales, so they will not felt on their own.
+Having no scales , barbs or notches means the viscose fibres or rovings will not felt on their own.
+Wool fibre needs to be added to the viscose for felting as well as spinning to give the fibre something to attach to.

 At 19-20 micron, our viscose roving is especially compatible with extra fine 19 micron merino for decorative use.
 The staple length is a minimum of 65mm and the roving weighs approximately 25gm / metre.
 We stock the whole range of Italian DHG viscose which carries the GOTS certification, so it is organic.
 It is also safe for use for babies and children as dyeing is done in-house to Oeko-tex specifications.
 Combing of the fibre into roving is done after dyeing, so the fibre is much softer and easier to use than some other viscose brands.